Trey Griffey: Indianapolis Colts

-Griffey was not selected in the 2017 NFL Draft, and signed with the Indianapolis Colts as an undrafted free agent on May 4, 2017.
-On June 12, 2017, he was waived/injured by the Colts and placed on injured reserve.
-He was waived from injured reserve on July 7, 2017.
+Griffey was not selected in the 2017 NFL draft.
+He signed with the Indianapolis Colts as an undrafted free agent on May 4, 2017.
+On June 12, he was waived/injured by the Colts and placed on injured reserve.
+Griffey was waived from injured reserve on July 7.

 Miami Dolphins

 On August 15, 2017, Griffey was signed by the Miami Dolphins.
-He was waived on September 2, 2017.
+He was waived by the Dolphins on September 2.

 Pittsburgh Steelers

 On January 29, 2018, Griffey signed a reserve/future contract with the Pittsburgh Steelers.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Steelers on January 1, 2019.
-He was waived on August 31, 2019.
+He was waived by the Steelers on September 1, and was re-signed to the practice squad the next day.
+Griffey signed a reserve/future contract with the Steelers on January 1, 2019.
+He was waived by Pittsburgh on August 31.

 Personal life

 Griffey is the son of Major League Baseball (MLB) player Ken Griffey Jr., and the grandson of MLB player Ken Griffey Sr. Trey Griffey was drafted by the Seattle Mariners in the 24th round of the 2016 MLB Draft; both his father and grandfather played for the Mariners.
 That round was chosen because Griffey Jr.'s uniform number with the Mariners was 24.